 Motherhood does not come naturally to J.C, like when she hands over the baby to the host of the restaurant before heading to a lunch meeting.
 But what transforms her into the “Tiger Lady” is utterly heart-rending.
 Don’t be much surprised if you start dreaming of having your baby food company.
 The hormones behave crazily during pregnancy anyway.

 You must watch this movie with your partner.
-Three bachelors were living the life of absolute freedom and adventure in New York when one fine day a baby is dropped off on the doorstep.
+Three bachelors were living the life of absolute freedom and adventure in New York when one fine day a baby was dropped off on the doorstep.
 One of them is the father of the baby, but who is it?
-The men eventually grow fond of the baby, only to have her mother, Sylvia comes back to take her home.
+The men eventually grow fond of the baby, only to have her mother, Sylvia, come back to take her home.

 The movie is a roller coaster from the beginning to the finish, with humor added at the right places.
 You’ll love seeing grown up men making ridiculous bloopers while taking care of the baby.
-Moreover, who does not love Tom’s Selleck in his stache?
+Moreover, who doesn’t love Tom’s Selleck in his stache?

 Katherine’s character is of a no-nonsense woman while Josh had to take some time to warm up to the baby and get used to fatherhood.
 The romantic moments in the movie will make you go ‘awww’.
 And the baby is darn cute!
 This is one of the good movies to watch while pregnant.